SameeranB/go-heavy/README.md

 ### Workflow

-A workflow is a set of requests that are performed in a sequence.
-A workflow can be as simple as a single request, or as complex as a set of requests that are performed in a sequence.
+A workflow is a set of steps that are performed in a sequence.
 These workflows are setup as individual files in the service directory.

+### Step

+A step is a set of code that achieve is a single task.
+A step can be as simple as a single request, or as complex as a set of requests that are performed in a sequence.

 ### Request